KUMKUMAGR25/API-Learning-Python/README.md

 <br>
 Key Features
 <br>
-Fast and high-performance
+●Fast and high-performance
-Easy to learn and use
+●Easy to learn and use
-Automatic interactive API documentation
+●Automatic interactive API documentation
-Built-in request and data validation
+●Built-in request and data validation
-Supports asynchronous programming
+●Supports asynchronous programming
-Uses Python type hints
+●Uses Python type hints
-Easy integration with databases and ML models
+●Easy integration with databases and ML models